ATI-Wuhan/WhatieSDK_iOS/README.md

 **Important Note:** loops: @“0000000”, each bit, 0: off, 1: on, representing from left to right: Sunday Saturday Friday Thursday Wednesday Tuesday Monday

 ### 7.1 Add a timer
-Set a timer to operate the device on some specifical time.Your operation on the device will take effect once the time of the timer arrives.
+Set a timer to operate the device on some specific time.
+Your operation on the device will take effect once the time of the timer arrives.
 @param loops
 @param finishTime : the time user set to, like: @"18:57"
 @param status : the status of the device is to be when timer arrives